-Just frost the cupcake all over, put it upside down, and use halves of chocolate sandwich cookies, some decorator frosting, and an M&M to make the cutest owl face ever.
-You could put candy corn on top of the cupcakes upside down for "ears" if you'd like, or use more candy corn for "feet".
+Owls are popular for Halloween—especially since the Harry Potter book series brought them into the spotlight—and it's surprisingly easy to turn cupcakes into the nocturnal bird.
+Just frost the cupcake on all sides, set it upside down, and use halves of chocolate sandwich cookies, some frosting, and M&Ms to make the cutest owl face ever.
+You could put candy corn on top of the cupcakes upside down for "ears" and use more candy corn for "feet."

 This is a spectacular dessert recipe for Halloween.
 For even more fun, make a large sheet cake, frost it, then pipe on the branches of a tree using chocolate frosting.
 Put these cupcakes on the branches for a fabulous centerpiece for your party.

 - 2 cans frosting (or one large batch of buttercream frosting)

 - 12 M&Ms

 Carefully remove the paper liners from the cupcakes and turn them upside down.
 You may want to trim off a thin slice from the top of the cupcake so the little owls will have a sturdy base and will sit evenly.